 Is Theatre Arts actually a ‘useful’ major?

 Being a Theatre Arts major (or minor) is more than just doing acting or tech work.
 Being a major is about continually renewing your passion for the arts and discovering new things about theatre that makes you appreciate the craft even more.
 Being disciplined in the theatre arts cultivates skills that are essential to the working world outside of theatre.
 Skills such as Teamwork/Collaboration, Leadership, Oral/Written Communications, Global Fluency, and Work Ethic (among others) are all skills that are ingrained in the work we do in the Theatre Arts Department.
-The Theatre Arts Department is truly a family and has staff that is dedicated to ensuring that you will be successful outside of K College.
-Students are expected to do internships and other theatre work outside of K to gain outside experience and prepare students for the real world.
+The Theatre Arts Department is truly a family and has a staff that is dedicated to ensuring that you will be successful outside of Kalamazoo College.
+Students are expected to do internships and other theatre work outside of K to gain outside experience and prepare themselves for the real world.

 We have lots of Alumni working in the field right now.
 Read a couple of their stories on the Alumni News and Events page.

 Festival Playhouse is the name of the theatre company on campus and it is the performance side of the Theatre Arts Department.
 All theatre shows that are put on at Kalamazoo College are produced by Festival Playhouse and are either performed in the Playhouse or the Dungeon black box theatre.
 Festival Playhouse has had 50+ seasons and there are many, many more to come!
 For more information, explore our Festival Playhouse website!

 Do I have to have experience in theatre to participate in a Festival Playhouse production?

 No!
 You can act or help with the production of a show without having any experience.
 Even if you are assigned a position that you have never done before, we will teach and guide you as you go.
 Theatre at Kalamazoo College is about education, and in order to get a full education, it is imperative that you get hands-on experience in all different fields of theatre.